LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Summary

 \section{Summary}

 We report LCEz4-M1 as a candidate LCE at $z = 4.444$, among the highest-redshift LCE candidates currently known.
 Using deep VLT/MUSE spectroscopy together with extensive HST and JWST images and photometry, we confirm the redshift of the source and the robustness of the LyC detection.
-We further characterize LCEz4-M1 by measuring its physical properties, quantifying its morphology, and estimating its LyC escape fraction.
+We further characterize LCEz4-M1 by estimating its LyC escape fraction, measuring its physical properties, and quantifying its morphology.

 The redshift of LCEz4-M1 is determined from its Ly$\alpha$ emission line, which shows an asymmetric, red-skewed line profile.
 We combine the high-resolution HST imaging with the MUSE data cube to verify that the Ly$\alpha$ emission is spatially associated with the galaxy rather than from any contaminating sources.
 The LyC signal is detected independently in two datasets, with ${\rm S/N} \sim3.7$ in the HST ACS/WFC F435W image and ${\rm S/N} \sim 2.8-3.0$ in the MUSE data.

-Based on the HST/ACS F435W photometry and the MUSE spectroscopy, we estimate the LyC escape fraction and obtain $f_{\rm esc}=0.38^{+0.25}_{-0.15}$ and $0.33^{+0.22}_{-0.13}$, respectively.
+Based on the HST/ACS F435W photometry and the MUSE spectroscopy, and adopting the maximum IGM transmission allowed by the \citet{Steidel2018} prescription, we estimate conservative lower-limit LyC escape fractions of $f_{\rm esc}=0.82^{+0.13}_{-0.17}$ and $0.75^{+0.18}_{-0.28}$, respectively.

-We further analyze LCEz4-M1's physical properties, morphology, and LyC escape fraction.
-LCEz4-M1 is a compact starburst with a high star formation rate surface density, $\Sigma_{\rm SFR}\simeq 7~M_{\odot}\,{\rm yr^{-1}\,kpc^{-2}}$, well above the threshold commonly associated with launching galactic-scale outflows ($\sim 0.1~\rm M_{\odot}~{\rm yr^{-1}~kpc^{-2}}$).
-Its UV continuum slope and luminosity are consistent with the $\beta$--$M_{\rm UV}$ relation at $z\simeq4$.
-We do not find clear morphological signatures of an ongoing merger, although the presence of a faint companion at $\sim 0''.5$ away suggests a possible minor interaction.
-Furthermore, we find that LCEz4-M1 resides in a proto-cluster candidate, where elevated interaction rates and dynamical perturbations are expected.
-Such perturbations can redistribute the gas and open low-column-density sight ines, potentially facilitating anisotropic LyC leakage.
+We further analyze LCEz4-M1's physical properties, morphology.
+In the fiducial JWST-only fit, LCEz4-M1 is compact, but its current galaxy-integrated star formation rate surface density, $\Sigma_{\rm SFR}=0.38~M_{\odot}\,{\rm yr^{-1}\,kpc^{-2}}$, is lower than those typically found in the most compact low-redshift LyC leakers.
+Its UV continuum slope and luminosity are consistent with the observed $\beta$--$M_{\rm UV}$ relation at $z\sim7$, and it is consistent with the star-forming main sequence within the uncertainties.
+An HST-only fit instead gives a younger, dustier, high-SFR solution, illustrating the sensitivity of the inferred SFH to the HST/JWST photometric tension.
+We do not find clear morphological signatures of an ongoing merger, although the presence of a faint companion at $\sim0\farcs5$ away suggests a possible minor interaction.
+We also find that the source may lie in a locally overdense environment.

+Under the fiducial JWST-only interpretation, the combination of high inferred $f_{\rm esc}$, low Ly$\alpha$ EW, relatively weak H$\beta$+[O\,{\sc iii}], and moderate current $\Sigma_{\rm SFR}$ may indicate a post-burst or geometry-dominated LyC-leaking phase rather than a classical extreme emission-line compact starburst.